 Author: Todd Becker, PCI QSA, ISO 27001 Auditor Phishing is by no means a new topic in today’s news.
 But the increasing complexity and targeted nature of attacks have evolved to a level of sophistication that is even phooling knowledgeable members of the IT community.
 The end result could just be embarrassing, but it could also […]

 HALOCK Investigates.
 An all-too-common cyber-crime today is spoofing, which is the practice of deceiving people into believing an email or website originates from a source that it does not.
 In a recent case we are investigating, the perpetrator substituted a number in the URL to mimic the actual URL with the hopes that the recipient wouldn’t notice and would […]

-Download a printable version of the security tips poster HERE
+Download a printable version of the cyber security awareness tips poster HERE